Anthony6444/ArenaCommand/README.md

 After starting the server, the config pages can be accessed by visiting `http://localhost/` in a browser on the local machine, or at
 `http://{IP_ADDRESS}/` from another computer on the same network.
 The current IP is printed to the terminal at program start.
-Tooltips are avilable throughout the program to explain things, but to get started, the main pages you have to worry about are **Stream Control**, **Robot Editor** and **Image Intake**.
+Tooltips are available throughout the program to explain things, but to get started, the main pages you have to worry about are **Stream Control**, **Robot Editor** and **Image Intake**.

 ### Robot Editor

 This is where the initial setup of the program happens.
 First, if desired, clear the robot list by pushing the big red button that says
 "Clear List".
-Then, either add each robot manually by pushing the "Add robot" button, or Load a list of robots from a `.csv` file.
+Then, either add each robot manually by pushing the "Add robot" button, or load a list of robots from a `.csv` file.
 Your `.csv` file should contain at least four columns, one for the name, one for the team name, one for the weightclass, and one for the flavor text.
-Previously
-Created robots can be edited by clicking the edit button next to them, and can be deleted from within the edit dialog.
+Column headers are optional.
+Previously created robots can be edited by clicking the edit button next to them, and can be deleted from within the edit dialog.

 ### Image Intake